-Gasteria batesiana f. variegata
+Gasteria batesiana 'Variegata'

-Knoppies Gasteria, Knoppies Beestong
+Knoppies Beestong, Knoppies Gasteria

-USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).
+USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Gasteria are often grouped with Haworthia because the plants have similar cultural requirements.
-Both are attractive, small succulents that can tolerate somewhat more shade than many succulents, which makes them more suitable as houseplants.
-Gasteria are susceptible to fungal infections, which usually appear as black spots on the leaves.
-These are the result of too much humidity or water on the leaves, but they should not spread too quickly.
-Gasteria have a natural defense mechanism against such fungal attacks and attack the invading organism and seal off the wounded spot.
-In general, any place where Haworthia and Aloe thrive will be hospitable to a Gasteria.
+Gasterias are susceptible to fungal infections, which usually appear as black spots on the leaves.
+These result from too much humidity or water on the leaves, but they should not spread too quickly.
+They have a natural defense mechanism against such fungal attacks, attack the invading organism and seal off the wounded spot.
+Generally, any place where Haworthia and Aloe thrive will be hospitable to a Gasteria.

-Gasteria are small, shallow-rooted, and relatively slow-growing.
-They are often grown in small clusters in wide, shallow dishes.
-Over time, clusters will naturally enlarge as the mother plant sends off small plantlets… – See more at: How to Grow and Care for Gasteria
+These succulents are small, shallow-rooted, and relatively slow-growing.
+Therefore, they are often grown in small clusters in wide, shallow dishes.
+Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.

 - Back to genus Gasteria

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus